 Colonial heritage of Hong Kong

-Like India, British left their mark in Hong Kong as well.
+Like India, the British left their mark in Hong Kong as well.
 I am curious about what kind of heritage they left behind – is it similar to the one we see in India or is there anything unique in Hong Kong.

 I know I definitely want to travel around Hong Kong in its Trams, especially the Peak Tram that has been operational since 1888 making it contemporary to our mountain railways like Darjeeling Himalayan Railway.
 Peak tram is supposed to go through a very scenic route as it takes the passengers to the peak of Hong Kong with beautiful views of the city.